oroinc/documentation/user_guide/reports.rst

 Creating Reports
 ----------------

-Go to *Reports and Segments → Manage Custom Reports* and click :guilabel:`Create Report` button.
+Go to *Reports and Segments → Manage Custom Reports* and click the :guilabel:`Create Report` button.

-*Create Report* page will appear.
+The *Create Report* page will appear.

 1. Define :ref:`general setting <user-guide-reports-general-settings>` of the report

-2. Specify the data to be processed, the way of analysis and filters in the :ref:`Designer
+2. Specify the data to be processed, the method of analysis and filters in the :ref:`Designer
    <user-guide-reports-designer>` section.

 3. Define the report chart settings in the :ref:`Chart Designer <user-guide-reports-chart>` section.